Variability study of classical supergiant X-ray binary 4U 1907+09 using NuSTAR: Acknowledgments

 \section{Acknowledgments}

+We thank the anonymous referee for their comments and recommendations, which enhanced the quality of this paper.
 We have utilized the archived \textit{NuSTAR} data provided by the High Energy Astrophysics Science Archive Research Center (HEASARC) online service maintained by the Goddard Space Flight Center.
 For this work, we have made use of the \textit{NuSTAR} Data Analysis Software (NuSTARDAS) jointly developed by the ASI Space Science Data Center (SSDC, Italy) and the California Institute of Technology (Caltech, USA).
-RK acknowledges the Department of Astronomy and Astrophysics, Tata Institute of Fundamental Research, Mumbai, India for providing research facilities.
+RK acknowledges the Department of Astronomy and Astrophysics, Tata Institute of Fundamental Research, Mumbai, India, for providing research facilities.